City commission government: History

-This form of government originated in Galveston, Texas as a response to the Galveston Hurricane of 1900, mainly for the reason that extra support was needed in certain areas.
+This form of government originated in Galveston, Texas, as a response to the Galveston Hurricane of 1900, mainly for the reason that extra support was needed in certain areas.
 After its constitutionality was tested and confirmed, this form of government quickly became popular across the state of Texas and spread to other parts of the United States.

-Des Moines, Iowa became the first city outside Texas to adopt this form.
+Des Moines, Iowa, became the first city outside Texas to adopt this form of government.

 University of Chicago Professor Charles Zueblin was a major advocate of the commission plan of government, believing that every city in the United States would eventually adopt it.
 Zueblin also predicted that the system would eventually replace the United States Senate and House of Representatives.
 He believed the commission system would allow better lawmakers to be selected and that they would be subject to higher scrutiny.

-Of the 30 most populous cities in the United States, Portland is the only city with a commission government.
-A measure to change to the council-manager form of government was defeated 76%-24% on the May 2007 ballot.
-A 2022 ballot measure to replace it with a council-manager passed with 57% of the vote.

-As a form, commission government once was common, but has largely been supplanted as many cities that once used it have since switched to the council-manager form of government.
-Proponents of the council-manager form typically consider the city commission form to be the predecessor of, not the alternative to, the council-manager form of government.
-The council-manager form of government developed, at least in part, as a response to some perceived limitations of the commission form.
-In the council-manager form, the elected council exercises the legislative power of the city and appoints a manager, who possesses the executive power.
-Thus the executive powers, divided among the commissioners in a commission form, are instead concentrated in the manager, who then delegates responsibility to department heads and other staff members.
-The council-manager form became the preferred alternative for progressive reform, and after World War I, very few cities adopted the commission form and many cities using the commission plan switched to the council-manager form.
+However, the council-manager form, which developed at least in part as a response to some perceived limitations of the commission form, became the preferred alternative for progressive reform.
+After World War I, very few cities adopted the commission form and many cities using the commission plan switched to the council-manager form.
 Galveston itself changed forms in 1960.

+Of the 30 most populous cities in the United States, Portland, Oregon was the only city with a commission government.
+A ballot measure passed in 2022 to replace it with a mayor-council government passed with 57% of the vote and Portland City Council was established.